bukanyohandi/personal-website/static/posts/convex-hull-trick.md

 - $f_{n - 2}(x)$ maximizes the value of $x$ for $x \in [p_{n - 2}, p_{n - 3}]$;
 - $f_{n - 1}(x)$ maximizes the value of $x$ for $x \in (-\infty, p_{n - 2}]$.

-Using this observation, whenever we want to look up for $f_i(x)$ that maximizes an $x$, we can perform a binary search on the intersection points to determine the domain in which $x$ lies.
+Using this observation, whenever we want to look up for $i$ that maximizes $f_i(x)for an $x$, we can perform a binary search on the intersection points to determine the domain where $x$ lies.

 ```c++
 int optimalLine(long long x) {